21 French Bobs With Bangs That Are Way Too Chic to Ignore

 Pro Tip

-Use a medium round brush to flip the ends outward while blow-drying, then set with a light mist of hairspray to lock in that Mod bounce.
+Use a medium round brush to flip the ends outward while blow-drying, then set with a light mist of the TRESemme Keratin Smooth Weightless Finishing Hairspray to lock in that Mod bounce.

 The Midnight Muse